gabriel-buzzi/aim-training-data/readme.md

 - Ingest the data during the task, process it after the task and store the processed data for downstream uses.
 (Ideal/Automated).
 - Ingest data from the recorded task video and user aim positions.
 (Simpler/Manual)
 - Final data will be made available in batches.
+- At the end of the pipeline, provide: target position, target speed, target acceleration, position of the center (user's aim) relative to the target centroid, and a column with hit or miss for each frame
 ### Considerations
 - The source system should be developed, since Kovaak does not provide the position of the target, nor the cursor position.
 - It will be needed to synchronize in time the users aim position and the target position records.